 Some of the ways I process challenges are to move my body.
 I go for a walk, work in the garden, work-out, or deep clean the house. (you guessed it, my house is CLEAN right now!)
 Moving my body helps me mentally cope and determine to move forward.
 Sometimes, just taking a deep breath, sitting straight or walking with my head held high gives me the mental boost I need to go forward.

 Numerous studies show that the mind and body have a synergistic link.
 The body can reinforce positive messages to the mind and vice versa.
 Harvard psychologist and TED star Amy Cuddy studied this tie between the body and brain.
 In her book, Presence and her TED talk, she presents her scientific findings on the body-mind effects of “power poses” or adopting expansive and open nonverbal postures increase our ability to face difficulty.
 Using our bodies positively will help our minds move forward with strength.

-> Bottling up pain, disappointment, frustration, and any emotions we feel as we experience challenges results in problems growing, increased anxiety, and can lead to deeper distress.
+Bottling up the pain, disappointment, frustration, and any emotions we feel as we experience challenges results in problems growing, increased anxiety, and can lead to deeper distress.
 Find a trusted person that will listen.
-A family member, friend or professional who wants to be your sounding board and will keep your confidences is essential.
+A family member, friend, or professional who wants to be your sounding board and will keep your confidence is essential.
 My husband is my listening ear and shoulder to lean on.
 There were also moments that I just talked to my plants in the garden.
 Allowing myself to express my emotions permitted me to release and then move forward.
 Feel it, express it, and let it go.